 where the constant $c$ has been absorbed in the model parameters $\alpha$ and $\lambda$ for convenience.
 Now for the flat FLRW geometry, the Ricci scalar and the cubic invariant are respectively given by,

 and

 where $H=\dot{a}/a$ is the Hubble function and the dots denote derivatives with respect to time.
 Moreover in the above expression we have defined $\tilde{\beta}$ as,

-It should be mentioned here that for the cubic invariant we have considered derivatives only upto first order, so that the FLRW equations are of the second order.
-The condition for the second order field equations is satisfied if we consider,
+It should be mentioned here that for the cubic invariant, we have considered derivatives only up to first order, so that the FLRW equations are of the second order.
+The condition for the second order field equations are satisfied if we consider,

 Using these, the energy density of Ricci-cubic HDE becomes,